libbyschuknight/tid_til/prof_dev_notes/master_shell.md

 `grep -i -v rails tid.md` - finds all lines with rails or Rails in it

- With `ls`, can list what is inside a directoy:
+ With `ls`, can list what is inside a directory:

  `ls rails` - will show all files and directories